treyz1999-lgtm/CardGamePlus/docs/architecture.md

 - Battle UI
 - Displaying game state

-The frontend never contains game rules.
+The frontend never contains gameplay rules.

-Its only responsibility is presenting data and sending user actions to the backend.
+Its responsibility is presenting data and sending player actions to the backend.

 ---